 We draw our inspiration from our Crosier heritage and celebrate it liturgically on a number of days throughout the year.
-Our titular feast is the Exaltation of the Holy Cross on September 14.
-Our most ancient identity is as Brethren of the Holy Cross and as we live the rule of St. Augustine we honor him as patriarch of the Order.
+The primary feast day of the Crosiers, the Exaltation of the Holy Cross, reflects a spirituality focused on the triumphant Cross of Christ and our glorified Lord.
 When we celebrate these feasts, we are united with our Crosier ancestors and with our confreres around the world.

-Early documents of the Order identify St. Odilia as a companion of St. Ursula, part of a group who were supposedly martyred for their Christianity by Huns near Cologne.
-In 1286, John of Eppa, a Crosier in the Paris community, received a vision to exhume the relics of three of Ursula's companions: Christina, Basilia, and Yma.
+Early documents of the Order identify St. Odilia as a companion of St. Ursula, part of a group who were apparently martyred for their Christianity by Huns near Cologne.
+In 1286, Br.
+John of Eppa, a Crosier in the Paris community, received a vision to exhume the relics of three of Ursula’s companions: Christina, Basilia and Yma.
 He went to Cologne, found the relics, and transferred them to various churches.
-The next year, he received a vision from Yda and Odilia, also companions of Ursula.
+The next year, he received a vision from Ida and Odilia, also companions of Ursula.

-According to some accounts, Odilia introduced herself as the daughter of Emperor Maromeus and companion of Ursula, and insisted that John travel to Cologne and unearth her remains and those of her sister Yda.
-When told of this apparition, the Prior at first refused permission for the trip, but in 1287, Brother John left for Cologne.
-On September 1, the Crosier brother and his priest companion found the grave under a pear tree and unearthed the relics.
-The Archbishop of Cologne was present when the relics were removed.
+According to some accounts, Odilia introduced herself as the daughter of Emperor Maromeus and companion of Ursula and insisted that John travel to Cologne and unearth her remains and those of her sister Ida.
+When told of this apparition, the prior at first refused permission for the trip; however, in 1287, Br.
+John left for Cologne.
+On Sept.
+1, the Crosier brother and his priest companion found the grave under a pear tree and unearthed the relics.
+The archbishop of Cologne was present when the relics were removed.
 A few days later, the relics were on their way to the mother house of the Brethren of the Holy Cross at Huy.
 Along the journey, numerous miracles were reported as people came in contact with the relics.
 The relics were received in Huy amid great rejoicing.
 The relics were then placed in a wooden reliquary in the Crosier monastery at Huy.
 This feast day commemorates the arrival of St. Odilia’s relics to Huy.

 A central figure in Crosier history, St. Helena was the mother of Emperor Constantine.
-According to legend, she found the true cross and built the churches on the Mount of Olives in Jerusalem and a church in Bethlehem.
+According to legend, she found the True Cross and built the churches on the Mount of Olives in Jerusalem and a church in Bethlehem.
 She died around 330.
-The stories of the founding of the Crosiers, which are variations of the legends of the finding of the true cross, give Helena an important role not just in finding the cross, but in establishing the Order itself.
-Helena is seen as a founder of the Order that had perished under persecution and was refounded at the time of Innocent III.
-As a result, she was the principal patroness of the Order into the sixteenth century.
+The stories of the founding of the Crosiers, which are variations of the legends of the finding of the True Cross, give Helena an important role not just in finding the Cross, but in establishing the Order itself.
+St. Helena is seen as a founder of the Order that had perished under persecution and was re-founded at the time of Innocent III by Blessed Theodore de Celles.
+As a result, she was the principal patroness of the Order into the 16th century.

 Theodore soon became interested in the community life of the canons of the cathedral.
-After he made a journey to southern France to preach against the Albigensians, he returned to Liege and renounced his position as a canon and took up residence near St. Theobald's chapel outside Huy in a place called Clarus Locus.
+After he made a journey to southern France to preach against the Albigensians, he returned to Liege and renounced his position as a canon and took up residence near St. Theobald’s chapel outside Huy in a place called Clarus Locus (or Clairlieu).

 In 1214, Theodore and his companions applied for confirmation of their foundation to papal authorities.
 Later, Theodore traveled to Rome, and Pope Innocent III confirmed his request to begin a religious community on May 3, 1216 (feast of the Invention [finding] of the Holy Cross).
 The earliest Crosiers, under the leadership of Theodore, were known as the Brethren of the Holy Cross.
 Little else is known of the life of our holy founder.
 It is believed that Theodore of Celles, the first prior of Clairlieu in Huy, died in 1236.